In 2025, more than 70 million Americans are part of the gig economy, making up around 36 % of the U.S. workforce

 Checklist for US companies hiring independent contractors

-- Issue Form 1099 NEC by Jan 31 of the following year for payments exceeding $600 in the previous year
+- Issue Form 1099-NEC to both the contractor and the IRS by January 31 of the following year for payments exceeding $600.

-- No need to report payments to the IRS as the contractor’s income is not US-sourced.
+- No need to report payments to the IRS, as income is not U.S.-sourced when services are performed outside the U.S.

 Benefits of Hiring an Independent Contractor